Applied Learning Programme (ALP)

 - Interested applicants need to fulfil the selection criteria:

 - For applicants studying in mainstream primary schools, application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 8 May 2019, 9am to 4 Jun 2019, 3pm.
-For more details, please refer to MOE website at:
+The application is free-of-charge and will be open from 5 May 2020, 9am to 2 Jun 2020, 3pm.
+For more details, please refer to MOE website at www.moe.gov.sg/dsa-sec.

-- For applicants NOT studying in MOE mainstream primary schools, obtain a Registration Number (RGxxxxxxx) at MOE Customer Service Centre (CSC) from 8 May 2019, 9am to 4 Jun 2019, 3pm, before applying through the DSA-Sec Portal.
-Refer to MOE website at:
+- For applicants NOT studying in MOE mainstream primary schools, they need to apply for a Registration Number (RGxxxxxxx) before they can apply through the DSA-Sec Portal.
+You can refer to MOE website at: https://go.gov.sg/nmsdsa-sec-application

 - Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.